Are you set to start your journey flying RC planes?

 You may have already decided to fly RC planes with an Internal Combustion (IC) power motor “commonly glow plug” or an Electric Power (EP) motor, but here are some advantages and disadvantages to consider.

 Electric powered RC planes are more beginners friendly because they are inexpensive to buy and are easy to fly.
 They also need fewer accessories, reduced nuisance factor because they’re quiet and more welcome in various public places where RC flying is permitted.

-On the other hand, glow plug powered RC planes require more accessories due to starting and maintaining of the engine.
+On the other hand, glow plug powered RC planes require more accessories due to starting and maintaining the engine.
 You will have huge fuel costs, they create much higher levels of noise level, and they are also more expensive and larger compared to the EP beginner planes.

-Number of Channels or Controllable Functions
+- Number of Channels or Controllable Functions

 This is a very important factor, choosing badly can determine the amount of fun you will have with your newly acquired RC airplane.
 The simpler (Park Flyer) type electric RC planes which have two or three channels are most reliable for self-teaching.
 Single channel RC planes are available but not worth spending your money on if you are serious about flying.
 A 2 channel RC airplane is really easy to fly but limited in its performance.

 Overall, the 3 channel airplane is exactly what you require as well as the 2 channel plane if you can only afford it or you really want it.
 An average 2 channel planes usually have a rudder and motor control, the motor speed influences climb and descent.